leonacky/react-native-fcm-twilio/README.md

 ## NOTES:
 - current latest version: v10.x
-- for iOS SDK < 4, use react-native-fcm@6.2.3 (v6.x is still compatible with Firebase SDK v4)
+- for iOS SDK < 4, use react-native-fcm-twilio@6.2.3 (v6.x is still compatible with Firebase SDK v4)
-- for RN < 0.40.0, use react-native-fcm@2.5.6
+- for RN < 0.40.0, use react-native-fcm-twilio@2.5.6
-- for RN < 0.33.0, use react-native-fcm@1.1.0
+- for RN < 0.33.0, use react-native-fcm-twilio@1.1.0
-- for RN < 0.30.0, use react-native-fcm@1.0.15
+- for RN < 0.30.0, use react-native-fcm-twilio@1.0.15
 - local notification is not only available in V1

-- An example working project is available at: https://github.com/evollu/react-native-fcm/tree/master/Examples/simple-fcm-client
+- An example working project is available at: https://github.com/leonacky/react-native-fcm-twilio/tree/master/Examples/simple-fcm-client

 - DO NOT change Android targetSdkVersion >= 26.
 The notification won't show up because of notification channel requirement.
-If you have to upgrade, you can use sdk-26 branch and post feedback on [here](https://github.com/evollu/react-native-fcm/pull/699)
+If you have to upgrade, you can use sdk-26 branch and post feedback on [here](https://github.com/leonacky/react-native-fcm-twilio/pull/699)

 ## Installation

-- Run `npm install react-native-fcm --save`
+- Run `npm install react-native-fcm-twilio --save`
 - [Link libraries](https://facebook.github.io/react-native/docs/linking-libraries-ios.html)
   Note: the auto link doesn't work with xcworkspace so CocoaPods user needs to do manual linking